markus-ro/NeuroPack/README.md

 [![License](https://img.shields.io/badge/License-BSD_3--Clause-green.svg)](https://opensource.org/licenses/BSD-3-Clause) [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)]() [![PEP8](https://img.shields.io/badge/code%20style-pep8-orange.svg)](https://www.python.org/dev/peps/pep-0008/) [![status: experimental](https://github.com/GIScience/badges/raw/master/status/experimental.svg)](https://github.com/GIScience/badges#experimental)

 Simple library to implement prototypes of brainwave-based authentication in Python.
 Further, it allows for the general usage of brainwave data in Python.
 I wrote this library as part of my master thesis.
-At the time of submission, the future of it and me was uncertain.
-However, I decided to publish it and provide some missing features I would have liked to implement, but did not have the time to do so.
+At the time of submission, the future of it was uncertain.
+Hence, I decided to publish it and provide some missing features.
 If you come across this library and find it useful, feel free to use it and contribute if you like.

 ## Installation
 To use NeuroPack, simply clone the repository and install the needed dependencies via pip: